Head and Shoulders Pattern (and Inverse): Your Guide to Massive Profits

 The neckline can be horizontal, ascending, or descending

-For example, if you see this:
+For instance, if you see this:

 Weak head and shoulders